DamieFC/DamieFC/README.md

 5. Isn't it strange that the LGBTQIA+ rainbow has the rainbow colors straight?
 6. My favorite numbers are 666 and 13
 7. My favorite commit messages are "hi" and "ree"
+8. I think there's 2 kids in my class who lost their virginity on 9-22-21, in school.
+I saw it